Important notice before reading this post

 Family

-Your spouse and unmarried children under 21 years of age can be your dependents and will be able to come and live in the United States with you under an E-1D or E-2D visa.
+Your spouse and unmarried children under the age of 21 can be considered your dependents.
+They can live in the United States with you under an E-1D or E-2D visa.

-Your spouse and children under an E-1D/E-2D will be able to study in the United States.
+Your spouse and children under an E-1D/E-2D can study in the United States.

-Your spouse under an E-1D/E-2D will be able to file for an EAD (Employment Authorization Document) after your arrival and will be able to work in the U.S.A in any sector.
-Count on an average of 3 months to get the EAD.
+Your spouse under an E-1D/E-2D can file for an EAD (Employment Authorization Document) after your arrival and work in the U.S.A. in any sector.
+Allow an average of 3 months to receive the EAD.
 The duration of your spouse’s visa will generally be the same as yours.

-You will need to provide that you are married (no other contracts are recognized in the US).
+You must provide that you are married (no other contracts are recognized in the US).

 Process